jnwatts/pushover.sh/README.md

      -U <USER> (required if not in config file)

 To use this script, you must have TOKEN and USER (or GROUP) keys from [PushOver][1].
 These may then be specified on the terminal with `-T` and `-U`, or you may store default values for both in `${HOME}/.config/pushover.conf`.
 If you need to override this path, such as for multiple accounts, use the environment variable PUSHOVER_CONFIG with the full path to the desired config file.

+Added var to pushover.conf named DEVCONF.
+This will contain the path to your pushover_allDevices.conf file.

+Additional pushover config files:
+	pushover_allDevices.conf > contains a list of all your devices. format> "AliasForDeivce>PushoverDeviceName" e.g MyPhone>nexus6
+	pushover_API/Script/etcName.conf > place your name application script or what ever between the _ and the . and change your token ID.
+This will allow you to use diffren tokens by using -A pushover_GORUPNAME.conf > contains the group id instead of the user ID

 Sounds:
     pushover - Pushover (default)